Thammasat University: College of Innovation

+The College of Innovation (CITU) was established in 1995 by the Thammasat University Council as the College of Innovation in Higher Education.
+The college was designed with a focus on "being a college", instead of having the more traditional faculty and departmental structure.
+The name was changed to College of Innovation in 2007.

+The College of Innovation offers bachelor's and master’s degrees in service innovation, creative industry, digital transformation, cultural and technology management, as well as data science.

+The College offers the following degree programs:

+At the Bachelor’s level, there are four programs available: Bachelor of Arts Program in Management of Cultural Heritage and Creative Industries (BMCI), Bachelor of Arts Program in Service Innovation (International Program) (BSI), Bachelor of Science Program in Digital Transformation and Innovation (DX), and Bachelor of Science Program in Digital Transformation and Innovation (International Program) (DXi).

-The college was established on 30 January 1995, with a focus on interdisciplinary education, such as in the areas of technology management, cultural management, service innovation, innovative healthcare management, and IT policy and management.
-Bachelor's degree courses offered are: Bachelor in Service Innovation, Bachelor in Digital Transformation and Innovation, and Bachelor in Management of Cultural Heritage and Creative Industries (BMCI).
-MA programmes offered are: Master in Technology Management, Master of Arts in Management of Cultural Heritage and Creative Industries, Master of Science Programme in Service Design, Master of Science Programme in Digital Policy and Management, and Master in Service Innovation.
+At the Master’s level, there are four programs available: Master of Science Program in Innovation and Technology Management (MTT), Master of Arts Program in Management of Cultural Heritage and Creative Industries (MCI), Master of Science Program in Digital Strategy (DS), and Master of Science Program in Applied Data Science (Online Program) (TUXSA).

 School of Global Studies

-The School of Global Studies is an academic initiative within Thammasat University.
-Degrees offered are Bachelor of Arts in Global Studies and Social Entrepreneurship, and Master of Arts in Innovation and Sustainability.
+The School of Global Studies (SGS) is an academic initiative within Thammasat University.
+Degrees offered are Bachelor of Arts Program in Global Studies and Social Entrepreneurship (International Program) (GSSE) and Master of Arts Program in Social Innovation and Sustainability (International Program) (SIS).

 Chulabhorn International College of Medicine

 Chulabhron International College of Medicine is the twenty-first medical school set up in Thailand located in Khlong Luang District, Pathum Thani Province and is the first institution in Thailand to provide an international course in medicine.
 The first year course consists of general sciences, followed by pre-clinical years 2 and 3, and then the clinical years 4–6.
 During the clinical years, Thammasat University Hospital is used as the main training site and students may undertake electives in foreign countries.

 CICM was opened on 28 August 2012 to provide medical education in English as an international course.
 The setup of the university involved a cooperation between Thammasat University and Bumrungrad International Hospital.